HyunCafe/odin-calculator/README.md

 * The updated code fixes this by using separate event listeners for moving and resizing the calculator.
 * The mousedown event on the top navigation bar triggers the code to move the calculator, while the mousedown event on the resize handle triggers the code to resize the calculator.
 * The code also checks for a single-click event on the top navigation bar to ensure that the calculator is only moved when the user intends to move it, and not when they double-click or click and drag.
+* Initially, the draggable area was set to the top navigation bar element, which was too narrow.
+When I tried increasing the size of the top navigation bar in CSS, the other elements shifted as well, which was undesirable.
+I needed to expand the effective active draggable area without shifting other elements.
+* I came up with a solution by checking the y-coordinate of the mouse click and verifying that it falls within a certain range at the top of the calculator.
+* This ensured that the calculator would only be moved when the user clicks within the top 8% of the calculator, allowing for a larger draggable area without affecting other elements.
 * With these updates, the calculator is only moved when the user intends to move it and resized when the user intends to resize it.
 * Thoroughly tested the solution and verified that the resizing functionality for the calculator was working as intended.